 According to the Maltese Company Act, there are several types of companies for those interested in company formation in Malta.
 Among these, the most employed business vehicles are the private and public limited liability companies.
 There are several differences between the two business forms regarding the number of shareholders and the requirements for the minimum share capital.
 Investors can choose the right type of company based on their available capital, future plans for expansion and the willingness to list their company and make shares available to the public.
 Ouragents specialized incompany formation in Malta are at your disposal with company registration services in any chosen city for business.

-How can I set up a private limited liability company in Malta?
+How can I set up a private limited liability company in Malta in 2021?

-The Malteseprivate limited liability company must have less than 50 shareholders.
+The Malteseprivate limited liability company must have less than 50 shareholders, as regulations are stil available for business in 2021.
 It needs to be incorporated by at least two initial members, however, the law also allows for a special form of private exempt company with only one shareholder.
 At least one director and one company secretary are necessary to ensure the management of the company.
 The minimum share capital for the private limited liability company is approximately EUR 1,200 or its equivalent in another currency.
 20% of this amount must be deposited in a bank account at the time of company formation in Malta.
 If you are also interested in immigrating to Malta, we can recommend you our local partners specialized in immigration issues.

 How can I open a public limited liability company in Malta?